Aplyca/towerbot/README.md

 * Add support for users of Ansible Tower
 * Add Mocha or Jasmine testing libraries
 * Add Travis and CircleCI CI setup
+* Add suppor for multiple commands in a sentence

 License